 The provision for employees’ end of service benefits is accrued using actuarial valuation according to the regulations of Saudi labor law and local regulatory requirements.

-The Bank’s founders had established a share-based compensation plan under which the entity receives services from the eligible employees as consideration for equity instruments of the Bank which are granted to the employees.
+The Group’s founders had established a share-based compensation plan under which the entity receives services from the eligible employees as consideration for equity instruments of the Group which are granted to the employees.

 The Group carries out Mudaraba transactions on behalf of its customers, and are treated by the Group as being restricted investments.
 These are included as off balance sheet items.
 The Group’s share of profits from managing such funds is included in the Group’s consolidated statement of income.